gluonhq/scenebuilder/README.md

 `mvn clean install -f kit`

+### Gluon plugin ###

+The Gluon section in the Library allows adding [Gluon Mobile](http://gluonhq.com/products/mobile) controls to the FXML layout, and setting the stylesheets from the Gluon themes and swatch colors.

+An easy way to get started is by selecting the Mobile Basic Screen from the available templates in the welcome dialog.

 ## Code Style

 To ensure that new code formatting matches the requirements for Pull Requests,